php-cache/documentation/docs/symfony/cache-bundle.md

 ### Annotation

-To use a PSR-6 cache for your annotations, use the following confguration.
+To use a PSR-6 cache for your annotations, use the following configuration.

 ```yml
 cache: